adri4silva/LottieTestAnimation/readme.md

 ### Tools

-For this app I used the following tools:
+This app is built with the following tools:

 * Xcode 9.2
 * [Lottie iOS Framework](https://github.com/airbnb/lottie-ios)